 Prisca stays faithful to her friend Paul to the bitter end, as we learn in 2 Timothy 4:19.

-It is a sad, lonely letter, written just before the end of his life.
+It is a sad, lonely letter, written just before the end of Paul’s life.
 He was in prison, probably in Rome, seemingly abandoned by all but a few of his friends and now facing imminent death.

 In the letter, he said good-bye to the few friends who have stayed loyal to him – and Prisca heads the list.
 She must have wept to read his final words to her.

 Activities and questions

 Imagine that you are present in the house of Priscilla when Paul arrives in your house.
 He is shaken to his core by his experience in Athens.
 Describe

 what he looks like